-The New Zealand Council for Civil Liberties is a watchdog for rights and freedoms in New Zealand.
+The New Zealand Council for Civil Liberties is a voluntary, not-for-profit organisation which advocates to promote human rights and maintain civil liberties.
 The Council works through education and advocacy to promote a rights-based society and prevent the erosion of civil liberties by government or any other parties.
-It is a voluntary not-for-profit organisation.
-Council activities include:
+Our activities include:

 - Reviewing draft legislation to ensure there is no interference with individual rights.